idcrook/rpi-iot-demo-2017/info/SCHEMATICS.md

 # Hardware Setup

 Description of the hardware and electrical circuits used in the demo.
+It consists of LEDs driven by GPIO pins from the Pi as well as a Pi-readable switch.
+A "mini-breadboard" is used to be able to wire up the circuit elements.

+A "debounce" circuit allows better reliability for determining switch presses.
+To add hardware debounce circuitry to a switch circuit is relatively simple.

+There are [breadboard](#wiring-diagrams) and [electrical schematic](#electrical-schematic-diagrams) views included.

-There are [Fritzing](http://fritzing.org/home/) files that also have editable versions of the design:
+[Fritzing](http://fritzing.org/home/) files have editable versions of the design:

  - Download [Sketch_1_-_no_HW_debounce.fzz](https://github.com/idcrook/rpi-iot-demo-2017/raw/master/info/Sketch_1_-_no_HW_debounce.fzz)
  - Download [Sketch_1_-_with_HW_debounce.fzz](https://github.com/idcrook/rpi-iot-demo-2017/raw/master/info/Sketch_1_-_with_HW_debounce.fzz)

-A "debounce" circuit allows better reliability for determining switch presses.
-It is simple to add on to an existing circuit.
+![][bb_overview]

 ## Parts list